mrspecht/mrspecht/README.md

 ## About me

-Hi there!

-I’m Andre Specht, an Instructor and Developer with over 10 years of experience helping adult learners build real-world skills through practical, engaging training.
-I bring together a background in coding, instructional design, and a genuine passion for making complex topics easier to understand.
+I’m Andre Specht, an Instructor and Developer with with over 10 years of experience helping adult learners build real-world skills through practical, engaging training.
+With a background in education, coding, and design, I’m passionate about making complex topics easier to understand and creating learning experiences that make an impact.

 Over the years, I’ve worked with cross-functional teams to design courses, deliver hands-on instruction, and prepare learners for roles in software and digital innovation.

-Right now, I mentor future developers by teaching web technologies and programming in ways that are approachable and aligned with industry needs.
+Right now, I mentor future developers by teaching web technologies and programming in ways that are approachable and aligned with what the industry actually needs.

 My focus is on building confidence, sparking curiosity, and supporting learners as they develop both technical and professional skills.

-Beyond teaching, I’ve built a variety of projects, from personal websites to more complex web applications.
-These real-world experiences have sharpened my problem-solving skills and continue to shape the practical insights I share with learners across Canada.
+Beyond teaching, I’ve built everything from personal websites to more complex web applications.
+These real-world experiences keep my problem-solving skills sharp and continue to shape the practical insights I share with learners across Canada.

-Want to know more?
-Get in touch!
-I look forward to hearing from you.

 <br />